Quantalabs/blog.rvind.dev/content/riemann.md

 <p style="text-align: center;" align="center" id="diat"></p>

 We can create modes of this scale by altering which note we start on.
-Starting on C as above gives us a major scale, but if we start on the 6th degree, A, we get a minor scale.
+Starting on C as above gives us a major scale, but if we start on the 6th degree, A, we get an A minor scale.

 <p style="text-align: center;" align="center" id="aeolian"></p>